Updated April 2022 with all the new products!

 The Balancing Mist is an antioxidant-rich mist with Aloe Leaf Juice, Rose Water, and Glycerin to lock in moisture and help with product absorption.
 You can use this mist throughout the day or to prep your skin after cleansing and before moisturizing.

 Verdict: I don’t have much to say about this mist other than it’s really nice!
 It has a nice scent and the spray is WIDE (it will hit the top of your forehead all the way down to your neck) so it really covers the whole face.
 I don’t think it’s anything super unique or special but it does make my skin feel hydrated.
 I always use a mist during my skincare routine to prep my skin for product absorption so I will definitely keep using this.
 Would I buy again?
 I’ve changed my mind about this face mist.
-My initial thought was that I wouldn’t purchase again because I have other face mists that I use that are cheaper.
+My initial thought was that I wouldn’t purchase again because I have other face mists I use that are cheaper.
 HOWEVER, I really enjoy the spray on this face mist.
 It covers my entire face with a nice, light mist that I really like.
 So I would buy this again!

 This facial oil contains Jojoba Oil and Marula Oil for hydration and Blue Tansy Oil to help fight inflammation.
 To apply – warm 2-3 drops in your hands and press into skin morning or night.
 Usually, I apply oils as the last step in my skincare routine (after my moisturizer) to lock in all the hydration.
 So I’m not sure why this oil is applied before the moisturizer.
 Perhaps it’s because the moisturizer is also oil based (not water based) so it doesn’t matter if it’s applied first.